Sag-Dev/gamedev-templates/game_development/GDD.md

 - Scroll wheel: jump.*

 ## Story
-If your game's story is heavily loaded, it's recommended to keep this in separate documents and link them from here.
+If your game's story is heavy, it's recommended to keep this in separate documents and link them from here.

 ### Synopsis
-A brief summary of the general plot of the game.
+A brief summary of the general plot.

 ### In-depth plot
 The whole script of the game.